FTB Pub. 1100 Taxation of Nonresidents and Individuals Who Change Residency Revised: 10/2024

 Part-Year Resident

-If you changed your residency during 2009, compute income and deductions using resident rules for the period of the year you were a California resident and nonresident rules for the period of the year you were a nonresident.
+If you changed your residency, compute income and deductions using resident rules for the period of the year you were a California resident and nonresident rules for the period of the year you were a nonresident.
 Compute any prior year carryover loss as if you were a California resident for all prior years and as if you were a nonresident for all prior years.
 Prorate both capital loss carryover amounts based upon the period of California residency and the period of nonresidency during the year.

-You became a California resident on July 1, 2009.
-Your total and California source capital gains and losses for 2009 are as follows:
+You became a California resident on July 1, 2022.
+Your total and California source capital gains and losses for 2022 are as follows:

 Before July 1 | After July 1 | |